chinf/zfs-check/README.md

 # zfs-check
 ZFS health check, utilisation logging and alerting

-Depends on the standard ZFS utilities and bash shell.
-Email alerts depend upon the host being set up to send emails, a package like ssmtp will suffice.
+Depends upon:

+* the standard ZFS utilities
+* bash shell
+* (for email alerts) the host being set up to send emails; one possibility is to use `bsd-mailx` and `ssmtp`, but several alternatives exist.

 ## Installation
 ```